DistributedProofreaders/guiguts-py/README.md

 Python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.

-1. Install python, pip3, and Tk:
+1. Install python, pipx, and Tk.
+Note that on some Linux distributions, the version number for `idle-python3.12` may differ slightly, e.g. as of this writing Debian 12 would require `idle-python3.11`.

     a. `apt-get update`

-    b. `apt-get install -y python3 python3-pip python3-tk idle-python3.12`
+    b. `apt-get install -y python3 python3-pip python3-tk idle-python3.12 pipx`

-2. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).

-3. Type `guiguts` to run GG2.

-4. If the above does not work, then

-    a.
-Install pipx: `apt-get install -y python3-pipx`

-    b.
-Type `pipx install guiguts` (or `pipx install guiguts --upgrade` to upgrade from a previous version of GG2).
+2. Type `pipx install guiguts` (or `pipx upgrade guiguts` to upgrade from a previous version of GG2).

+3. Add `$HOME/.local/bin` to your `$PATH` if it isn't already.
+Restart your shell / terminal window to refresh the path.

-    c.
-Type `guiguts` to run GG2.
+4. Type `guiguts` to run GG2.

 ### Chromebook (after enabling Linux)